Cherishing Difficult People

 (4) Whenever I see beings instinctively cruel, overpowered by negativities and serious problems, may I cherish them as difficult to find as discovering a treasure of gems.

-So, this has very much to do with how we transform negative circumstances into positive circumstances, how we deal with people who are very negative, or conditions that are very negative.
-And this is a theme that is repeated in the various lojong or mind training texts.
-For instance, Geshe Chekawa in the Seven Point Mind Training says:
+This verse deals with how to transform negative circumstances into positive ones, how to deal with negative people or conditions.
+This is a theme repeated in the various lojong or mind training texts.
+For instance, Geshe Chekawa in Seven Point Mind Training said:

 When the environment and its dwellers are full of negative forces, transform adverse conditions into a path to enlightenment, by banishing one thing as (bearing) all blame and meditating with great kindness toward everyone.

-This is what makes a difficult situation even worse; whereas difficult situations are things that give us the opportunity to practice.
+Complaining, based on self-cherishing, is what makes a difficult situation even worse, whereas difficult situations are things that give us the opportunity to practice.
 Without challenges, we’re never going to grow.
-If everybody always treated us like a baby and was nice to us, we would never learn anything, never be able to handle any difficulties in our life.
-And so it's like what Shantideva says:
+If everybody always treated us like a baby and was nice to us, we would never learn anything.
+We would never be able to handle any difficulties in our life.
+It's like what Shantideva said:

 (VI.21) Furthermore, there are advantages to suffering: with agony, arrogance disappears; compassion grows for those in recurring samsara; negative conduct is shunned; and joy is taken in being constructive.

-Geshe Chekawa was always praying that when he died, that he would be reborn in one of the hells, so that he could help others.
-And when he was close to death he was very sad.
-His disciples asked him why?
-He said, “Because I saw signs that actually I’m going to be reborn in some pure land or some positive realm like that,” and he said this is terrible.
+Geshe Chekawa was always praying that when he died, he would be reborn in one of the hells, so that he could help others there.
+When he was close to death, he was very sad.
+His disciples asked him why.
+He said, “Because I saw signs that actually I’m going to be reborn in some pure land, some positive realm like that.”
+He thought that this was terrible.
 “I want to be reborn in one of the hells, so that I can really help others.”
-Not just pure land where everything is nice and conducive for learning more without these strong challenges of others to help.
-That’s really a challenge – what do we want?
-Do we want to go and try to help those who are in the most difficult situations, or do we want things just to be really nice and easy?
-And that’s a very good sign of self-cherishing, isn’t it?
-If we want things to just be nice.

-I didn’t actually see the report, I wasn’t there, but one of my friends told me that it was reported, I think through the Internet, that recently, a month or so ago, His Holiness the Dalai Lama was in Japan, and he said that he would like to be reborn in North Korea.
-So this is a good example of this wish to be reborn in the place where it’s most difficult, so that he could possibly help the beings there.
-As I said, I didn’t see it myself.
-And how many of us would wish to be reborn in North Korea?
+I wasn’t there, nor have I personally seen the report, but a friend told me that on the Internet it was reported that when His Holiness the Dalai Lama was recently in Japan, he said that he would like to be reborn in North Korea.
+This is a good example of this wish to be reborn in the most difficult of places so as to be of possible help to the beings there.
+How many of us would wish to be reborn in North Korea?

-But in any case, no matter where we are born, in this type of world there’s going to be people who are difficult, and who are going to have lots and lots of disturbing emotions, and going to not be very easy to help or even to tolerate.
-And so we need to develop great patience.
-“Cherish them as difficult to find as a treasure gem,” as it says, as someone that I can practice patience with.
-So how do we do this?
+In any case, no matter where we are born, in this type of world there’s going to be people who are difficult.
+There will be people who have lots of disturbing emotions, and who aren’t going to be very easy to help or even tolerate.
+We need to develop great patience.
+“Cherish them as difficult to find as a treasure gem,” as Langri Tangpa sais.
+Think that the other person is someone that I can practice patience with.
+How exactly do we do this?
 Shantideva says very nicely:

 (V.56) Never disheartened by the inconsistent whims of infantile people, and, (realizing) that they arise in their minds because of their developing disturbing emotions, having a feeling of kindness (toward them).

-In other words, when we’re dealing with infantile people – they want this and then you give it to them, and they don’t really want it and it’s not enough and they want something else, and so on – we have to, instead of getting angry at them, realize that it is all because of their disturbing emotions, and they’re suffering because of that, and develop a feeling of kindness toward them.
-That was what Chaykawa said, “Meditate with great kindness toward everyone.”
-And we can look at people that way as Shantideva says:
+When we’re dealing with infantile people, for example, they want something and then when we give it to them, they don’t really want it, or it’s not enough, or they want something else.
+Instead of getting angry with them, we realize that it is all because of their disturbing emotions.
+We need to develop a feeling of kindness toward them and recognize that they’re suffering because of these disturbing emotions.
+That was what Geshe Chekawa said, “Meditate with great kindness toward everyone.”
+We can look at people in the way Shantideva says:

 (VI.38) When I can't even develop compassion, once in a while, for those like that, who, with disturbing emotions arisen, would proceed to such things as killing themselves, at least I won't get enraged (with them).

-This boils down to that old phrase that we’ve seen so often: what do you expect from samsara?
-If people are going to kill themselves even, act completely self-destructively, what do we expect, that they’re going to be nice to us or nice to other people?
-They’re also going to be very destructive, and so they’re appropriate objects for compassion – because they’re causing so much suffering to themselves and to others, not just to me.
+This boils down to that old familiar phrase: “What do we expect from samsara?”
+If people are going to be completely self-destructive and even kill themselves, how can we expect that they’re going to be nice to us or nice to other people?
+They’re undoubtedly going to be destructive.
+Because of that, they’re appropriate objects for compassion because they’re causing so much suffering to themselves and to others, not just to us.

 (VI.107) Therefore, I shall be delighted with an enemy who's popped up like a treasure in my house, without having had to be acquired with fatigue, since he becomes my aide for bodhisattva behavior.

-It’s like if we have a two year-old child, then when the two year-old child acts like a two-year-old, yelling at the child, you know, “Oh, stop acting like a two-year-old!”
+It’s like if we have a two-year-old child, and when the two-year-old child acts like a two-year-old, we yell at him or her to stop acting like a two-year-old.
 We’re yelling at the baby for acting like a baby.
-What do we expect?
+But what do we expect?

 Togme Zangpo in 37 Bodhisattva Practices also says something quite similar: